nbrinton/meal-api/README.md

 Ethan used [nslookup](https://www.nslookup.io), [ipmonkey](http://ipmonkey.com)
 and [canyouseeme](https://canyouseeme.org) to see if my domain was properly mapping to my WAN IP-address and if it was accessible publicly.

+The other problem with the two 'A' records that I set up was that they were configured with the assumption that my IP address was static when in fact it is dynamic.
+I followed the bottom three pages listed above in order to set up dynamic DNS so that the IP address in the 'A' records is automatically updated whenever it changes.

 ### Set Up Virtual Hosts in Apache
 In order to easily run multiple websites on a single server using Apache, you